Primechain/primechain_nodes/README.md

 E.g. ```sudo bash -e primechain_nodes_setup.sh 52.172.139.41```

-This hardens the operating system, sets up multichain on the server and connects to the permissioned blockchain instance on the SEED NODE.
+This hardens the operating system, sets up multichain on the server and connects to the permissioned blockchain instance on the PRIMECHAIN MASTER NODE.
 After some time, you will something like the following:

 ```
 -------------------------------------------
 INITIATING CONNECTION TO BLOCKCHAIN.....
 -------------------------------------------

-MultiChain 1.0.6 Daemon (latest protocol 10011)
+MultiChain 2.0.3 Daemon (latest protocol 20011)

 Starting up node...